 The news of the plea comes a year after another prominent Democrat, former state Treasurer Rob McCord, admitted extorting potential donors for his gubernatorial campaign.

-On Thursday, the Inquirer and the Daily News reported that McCord also was a federal cooperator and had secretly recorded conversations for the FBI before his case became public.
+On Thursday, The Inquirer reported that McCord was also a federal cooperator and had secretly recorded conversations for the FBI before his case became public.
 Agents taped more than 2,000 of his phone conversations, sources said.

 Estey has had a high profile in both cities.

 In the late 1990s, he served as deputy chief of staff to then-Philadelphia Mayor Rendell and later became Rendell's gubernatorial chief of staff.
-Rendell declined to comment Friday.
+(Rendell declined comment Friday.)

-Estey also has served as chairman of the Delaware River Port Authority, the Philadelphia Regional Port Authority, and the Independence Visitor Center.
+Estey has also served as chairman of the Delaware River Port Authority, the Philadelphia Regional Port Authority and the Independence Visitors Center.